demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-ldap-user-of-domain

 ***
-Get the LDAP user of a given domain.
+Get the LDAP user of a given domain

 #### Base Command